DiscoverMacworldApple silicon speed test: Every iPhone, iPad, and Mac processor compared

 Before we get into the individual processors, let’s let the chips fall where they may.
 In the above chart, we’ve only included chips that are in Apple’s current product lineups for the sake of keeping the chart manageable.
 The Mac section below includes all of the chips, from the M1 to the current chip.
 If you’re looking for scores of chips that are no longer being used in Apple’s active iPhone or iPad lineups (such as the A12 Bionic), check out the Geekbench Browser.

 It’s a somewhat predictable chart, with the fastest Mac chips at the top, followed by a mix of iPads and iPhones.
-But there are still some fascinating results: owners of the iPad Pro can say their tablet is about as fast as a MacBook Air and that wouldn’t be much of a reach.
-And the difference between the $399 iPhone SE and the $899 iPhone 14 isn’t as huge as their price difference indicates.
+But there are still some fascinating results: owners of the iPad Pro can say their tablet is about as fast as a MacBook Air, and that wouldn’t be much of a reach.
+And the difference between the $599 iPhone 16e and the $699 iPhone 16 isn’t huge.

 If you’re not seeing all the bar chart labels, it may be because your browser font is set larger than the default, or your browser is zoomed in.
-You’ll need to set the font size and browser view to the default to see all the chart labels.
+You’ll need to set the font size and browser view to the default to see all the chart labels (press command and the + or – key).

 iPhone processors

-Let’s look at the specifications of the iPhones currently in Apple’s lineup so we can understand the differences between them.
+Let’s look at the specifications of the iPhones currently in Apple’s lineup to understand the differences between them.

 <figure class="wp-block-table is-style-stripes">